Bowing: In Europe and the Commonwealth

-In European cultures—aside from bows done by performers on stage such as at the curtain call—bowing is traditionally an exclusively male practice, and women instead perform a related gesture called a "curtsey" or "curtsy".
+Bowing is a traditional gesture of respect and gratitude in European cultures.
+Since the 17th century, bowing has been a primarily male practice.
+Women instead perform a curtsy, a related gesture that diverged from the bow during the early modern period.
+However, women may still bow in some religious practices or during stage performances, such as at the curtain call.

 The depth of the bow was related to the difference in rank or degree of respect or gratitude.
-In Early Modern European courtly circles, males were expected to "bow and scrape" (hence the term "bowing and scraping" for what appears to be excessive ceremony).
+In early modern courtly circles, males were expected to "bow and scrape" (hence the term "bowing and scraping" for what appears to be excessive ceremony).
 "Scraping" refers to the drawing back of the right leg as one bows, such that the right foot scrapes the floor or earth.
 Typically, while executing such a bow, the man's right hand is pressed horizontally across the abdomen while the left is held out from the body.
-Social bowing is all but extinct, except in some very formal settings, though hand-kissing of women by men, which of necessity includes a bow, lingers on in some cultures.
+Today, social bowing is all but extinct, except in some very formal settings.
+However, hand-kissing of women by men, which entails bowing to reach the hand, continues in some cultures.

 In the British, Australian, and other Commonwealth courts, lawyers and clerks (of both sexes) are expected to perform a cursory bow of the head only to the judge when entering or leaving a law court that is in session.
 Similar gestures are made to the Speaker of the House of Commons when entering or leaving the chamber of the House of Commons in session, and to the monarch by their staff.

 Members of the Royal Family of the various Commonwealth Realms are either bowed or curtsied to, depending on the gender of the subject.
 Australians are expected to bow to the Governor-General of Australia, the spouse of the Governor-General and state Governors and Lieutenant-Governors.

+In the United States

+The convention of a bow as greeting carried over from Europe to the United States.
+While President George Washington used it as a gesture of greeting, it has largely been replaced by other gestures, particularly the handshake, since the early 1800s.
+In the United States, bows are most commonly now done during curtain calls.

 In Asia

 In East Asia

-Bows are the traditional greeting in East Asia, particularly in Japan, Korea, China, and Vietnam.
-In China, and Vietnam, shaking hands or a slight bow have become more popular than a full bow.
+Bows are the traditional greeting in East Asia, particularly in Japan, Korea, Hong Kong, China and Vietnam.
+In China and Vietnam, shaking hands or a slight bow have become more popular than a full bow.
 However, bowing is not reserved only for greetings; it can also be used as a gesture of respect, with different bows used for apologies and gratitude.

-Basic bows originate at the waist and are performed with the back straight and the hands at the sides (for men) or clasped in front (for women), and with the eyes down.

-Generally, bows can be divided into three main types: informal, formal, and very formal.
-Informal bows are made at about a fifteen-degree angle and more formal bows at about thirty degrees.
-Very formal bows are deeper.
-In extreme cases a kneeling bow is performed, which may be so deep that the forehead touches the floor.

-There is an extremely complex etiquette surrounding bowing, including the length and depth of bow, and the appropriate response.
-For example, if the other person maintains his or her bow for longer than expected (generally about two or three seconds), it is polite to bow again, upon which one may receive another bow in return, often leading to an exchange of progressively lighter bows.